 Right-click a drop-zone allows you to insert a widget into it

 There is a menu at the top of the page of data widgets – these cannot be dragged, but are positioned by clicking a drop-zone after selecting the widget

 Widgets are shown without styling applied to them, but you can see which widgets do have styling applied via the class or style property by clicking the Show styles button (available for Web page templates and layouts only).

 3.2 Design Mode

 In Design mode, the page is laid out as it will appear when published so that it is easy to see the spatial relationship between the elements.

-For example, the example page shown in Structure Mode, above, will look like this in Design mode for a tablet:
+For example, the example page shown in Structure Mode, above, will look like this in Design mode for a desktop: